Silver Falls Library District

 The services of the Silver Falls Library District are primarily funded by its permanent property tax levy of $0.5748 per thousand dollars of assessed valuation on the properties within its boundaries.
 There are several factors which affect the District's income from this levy.

-The Current Year Property Tax amount levied on properties within the Silver Falls Library District for 2021-2022 increased approximately 4.67% percent from the prior 2020-2021 fiscal year, which is, however, 2.59% less than the 7.26% increase that was initially projected by the Marion County Tax Office in the spring of 2021.
-The proposed budget assumes an average and typical increase for the coming fiscal year, of 4.15%.
-This estimate forecasts a tax revenue for the District of $1,004,405.52 based on the tax rate of $0.5748 on property assessed at $1,747,400,000 within District boundaries.
-While the revenue can be collected at a rate as high as 99%, the rate of return has been calculated at 95% for the current year tax resource amount of $954,185.00.
+The Current Year Property Tax amount levied on properties within the Silver Falls Library District for 2023-2024 increased approximately 3.8 % percent from the prior 2022-2023 fiscal year.
+The proposed budget assumes an average and typical increase for the coming fiscal year, of 4.03%.
+This estimate forecasts a tax revenue for the District of $1,083,785 based on the tax rate of $0.5748 on property assessed at $1,885,500,000 within District boundaries.
+While the revenue can be collected at a rate as high as 99%, the rate of return has been calculated conservatively at 94% for the current year tax resource amount of $1,018,758.

-For the proposed budget year, the anticipated CCRLS reimbursement has decreased by around $10,500.
-This is because the formula based reimbursement was impacted by the library’s closure to public browsing during part of the pandemic.
-This is anticipated to be a one-time decrease as the library’s lending numbers has rebounded since being fully reopened.
+For the proposed budget year, the anticipated CCRLS Reimbursement has decreased by about 8.5% from $115,603 in the current year to $97,693.
 The District's CCRLS Reimbursement income is determined by a formula which factors in (1) the amount of income CCRLS receives from its levy on taxpayers within the Silver Falls Library District and (2) the District's circulation of library materials to CCRLS residents who live outside the boundaries of the Silver Falls Library District.
-The amount included in the proposed budget reflects the amount approved in the CCRLS 2022-2023 budget, but the actual amount received within a fiscal year may vary depending on the timing of the quarterly payments near the beginning or end of a particular fiscal year.
+The amount included in the proposed budget reflects the amount approved in the CCRLS 2024-2025 budget, but the actual amount received within a fiscal year may vary depending on the timing of the quarterly payments near the beginning or end of a particular fiscal year.

 The State Aid Grant line is an estimate of the amount to be received in Ready-to-Read Grant funds, based on receipts so far in the current biennium.
 It is mirrored by a corresponding line in Requirements.
-Ready-to-Read Grant expenditures are limited to the amount actually received, and must be expended in their entirety.
+Ready-to-Read Grant expenditures are limited to the amount which is actually received, and funds must be expended in their entirety.
 Their proposed usage must be approved by both the State Library and the Library Service District.
-The Ready-to-Read funding is based on demographic data of the number of 0-14 year olds inside a library’s service area.
+The Ready-to-Read funding is based on demographic data of the number of 0-14 year-olds inside a public library’s service area.

 The District's Beginning Fund Balance includes the prior year's Unappropriated Ending Fund Balance, which allows the District to meet its financial obligations during the first four and a half months of the fiscal year before any of the current year's tax payments are received in mid-November.

 Also included in the Beginning Fund Balance are those funds Reserved for Future Expenditures.
-These reserves were created as a result of a bequest from the estate of Inez Green and have been augmented occasionally by unexpected State Timber Lands income and by Board decisions, primarily regarding salary expenditures for raises and increased service hours.
+These reserves were created in 2011, as a result of a $395,000 bequest from the estate of Inez Green, and they have been augmented occasionally by unexpected State Timber Lands revenue.
 These bequest monies are unrestricted.

 This budget proposal assumes that the District will levy its full permanent rate of $0.5748 per thousand dollars of assessed valuation.